3 minute read

 The Dean at ESCP Business School’s London campus, Simon Mercado, has accepted a lot of strategically important media opportunities over the last few months.
 The first is an op-ed for AACSB’s BizEd magazine where he talks about international student mobility and how the pandemic has impacted this, he reiterates that people should ‘take a breath’ and look at the long-term picture where studies have shown that despite the pandemic, people still have a long-term interest in studying abroad.
 This shows that he is calm during a “crisis”, something that people look for in a leader.
 Simon was also interviewed for an article in the world-renowned media giant Forbes about whether international higher education can survive COVID-19 where again he is positive about the outcome.

-The last few months have shown that is becoming increasingly important for Deans to build and maintain their institutions profile – it has a major effect on student recruitment, which in this current climate is very important, given many students may be thinking of deferring for a year as they don’t want their education or experience to be affected.
+The last few years have shown that is increasingly important for Deans to build and maintain their institutions profile – it has a major effect on student recruitment.

 To learn more about how you can raise the profile of your Dean, or for PR support, contact BlueSky Education today.